TOLOSAT/flight-software/doc/technical-specifications/Internal_Architecture.md

 - Be able to stop the task.
 In this case, the job must go through the shutdown state and then the stop state.
 - Move into the stop state after the task entrypoint before initialisation.
 Only the mode management task can order the initialisation.

-There may, however, be an exception: some tasks must run indefinitely from start-up, and these tasks can afford not to have a shutdown or stop state.
-Consequently, if these tasks fail, only a hard reset can solve the problem.
+There may, however, be some exceptions: some tasks does not have housekeepings and some tasks must run indefinitely from start-up.
+Consequently, these tasks can afford not to have a shutdown or stop state, i.e. if these tasks fail, only a hard reset can solve the problem.

 The operating principle of these tasks can be summarised using the following state machine: